Our Story

 Isa Seto

-Isa is passionate about creating an environment and culture where individuals feel valued, appreciated and seen and will carry this into all my work at Employ to Empower.
+Isa is passionate about creating an environment and culture where individuals feel valued, appreciated and seen and will carry this into all her work at Employ to Empower.
 She is excited to own all things engagement, culture, volunteer and operations within the Employ to Empower community.

 Janice OBriain